James Outman Preview, Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.60).
+- The Diamondbacks have a 4.63 team ERA that ranks 22nd among all MLB pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs surrendered (166 total, 1.3 per game).
+- Diamondbacks pitchers combine to surrender 168 total home runs at a clip of 1.3 per game (to rank 21st in the league).

-- In his last time out on Friday against the Cincinnati Reds, the righty went seven scoreless innings while surrendering one hit.
+- In his most recent appearance on Saturday against the Cincinnati Reds, the right-hander went 5 1/3 innings, allowing two earned runs while surrendering three hits.

+- In 13 games this season, the 24-year-old has a 5.91 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .272 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.